-- Phase 1A Harrington Park: Improvements to enhance its usability and attractiveness, complementing the new pedestrian plaza and providing a platform for performances and public gathering to increase multi-purpose usage of the park. - Phase 1B 700 block of Laurel Street: Initial improvements focused on creating a pedestrian plaza, aligning with the city's strategy for increased walkability in downtown. - Phase 2 600 Block East Alley Parking Improvements:

-Reorganization of alleyways and parking spaces for improved parking efficiency, flow, and pedestrian experience.
-This phase also includes infrastructural improvements including installation of EV changing stations. - Phase 3 600 Block Laurel Street and the New Plaza: Further improvements on Laurel Street to extend the cohesive streetscape design strategy and continue pedestrian-friendly experience in the downtown core.
-This phase also includes improvements at the new plaza to create a vibrant public space by introducing a performance space, gathering spaces and popup markets. - Phase 4 San Carlos Avenue 1100 Block: Improvements to introduce the Civic character as discussed in Chapter 3, to make
+- Phase 1A Harrington Park: Improvements to enhance its usability and attractiveness, complementing the new pedestrian plaza and providing a platform for performances and public gathering to increase multi-purpose usage of the park. - Phase 1B 700 block of Laurel Street: Initial improvements focused on creating a pedestrian plaza, aligning with the city's strategy for increased walkability in downtown. - Phase 2 600 Block East Alley Parking Improvements: Reorganization of alleyways and parking spaces for improved parking efficiency, flow, and pedestrian experience.
+This phase also includes infrastructural improvements including installation of EV charging stations. - Phase 3 600 Block Laurel Street and the New Plaza: Further improvements on Laurel Street to extend the cohesive streetscape design strategy and continue the pedestrian-friendly experience in the downtown core.
+This phase also includes improvements at the new plaza to create a vibrant public space by introducing a performance space, gathering spaces and popup markets. - Phase 4 San Carlos Avenue 1100 and 1200 Blocks: Improvements to introduce the Civic character as discussed in

-San Carlos Avenue a welcoming complete street for all.

-- Phase 5 700 and 800 Block Alleyways: Reorganization of alleyways and parking spaces for improved parking efficiency, flow, and pedestrian experience.
-This phase also includes infrastructure improvements including installation of EV changing stations. - Phase 6 800 Block Laurel Street: Improvements on Laurel Street to extend the cohesive streetscape design strategy as introduced in Phase 1B and continue pedestrian-friendly experience in the downtown core. - Phase 7 Arroyo Avenue: Improvements to Arroyo Avenue to support an enhanced pedestrian experience, bicycle connections and on-street parking. - Phase 8 Olive Street: Improvements to Olive Street to support an enhanced pedestrian experience, bicycle connections and on-street parking. - Phase 9 Cherry Street (between El Camino Real and Walnut Street): Improvements to Cherry Street to support an enhanced pedestrian experience, bicycle connections and onstreet parking.
+- Chapter 3, to make San Carlos Avenue a welcoming complete street for all. - Phase 5 700 and 800 Block Alleyways: Reorganization of alleyways and parking spaces for improved parking efficiency, flow, and pedestrian experience.
+This phase also includes infrastructure improvements including installation of EV changing stations. - Phase 6 800 Block Laurel Street: Improvements on Laurel Street to extend the cohesive streetscape design strategy as introduced in Phase 1B and continue the pedestrian-friendly experience in the downtown core. - Phase 7 Arroyo Avenue: Improvements to Arroyo Avenue to support an enhanced pedestrian experience, bicycle connections and on-street parking. - Phase 8 Olive Street: Improvements to Olive Street to support an enhanced pedestrian experience, bicycle connections and on-street parking. - Phase 9 Cherry Street (between El Camino Real and Walnut Street): Improvements to Cherry Street to support an enhanced pedestrian experience, bicycle connections and onstreet parking.

 - Phase 10 Walnut Street: Improvements to Walnut Street to support an enhanced pedestrian experience, bicycle connections and on-street parking. - Phase 11 Elm Street: Improvements to Elm Street to support an enhanced pedestrian experience, bicycle connections and onstreet parking.
-Additionally, this phase will include introduction of a crosswalk connecting City Hall to the pedestrian paseo leading to Walnut Street and through the arched walkway out to the new plaza at the 600 block. - Phase 12 San Carlos Avenue 1200 Block and Cherry Street (between Walnut and Elm Street: Improvements on the 1200 block of San Carlos Avenue to introduce the Civic character as discussed in Chapter 3, to make San Carlos Avenue a welcoming complete street for all.
-Simultaneously, improvements to introduce pedestrian-bicycle friendly character on Cherry Street between Walnut and Elm Street - Grand Boulevard Initiative Phase: The City should continue to collaborate with SamTrans, who is overseeing the Grand Boulevard Initiative.
+Additionally, this phase will include the introduction of a crosswalk connecting City Hall to the pedestrian paseo leading to Walnut Street and through the arched walkway out to the new plaza at the 600 block. - Phase 12 San Carlos Avenue 1300 and 1400 Blocks and Cherry Street (Between Walnut Street and Chestnut Street): Improvements on the 1300 and 1400 blocks of San Carlos Avenue to introduce the Civic character as discussed in Chapter 3, to make San Carlos Avenue a welcoming complete street for all.
+Simultaneously, improvements will introduce pedestrian-bicycle friendly character on Cherry Street between Walnut and Elm Street. - Grand Boulevard Initiative Phase: The City should continue to collaborate with SamTrans, who is overseeing the Grand Boulevard Initiative.
 San Carlos will implement transformation of El Camino Real through alignment of policies and plans, and develop an Action Plan and coordinated Project Initiation Document.